Finitary codings for the random-cluster model and other infinite-range monotone models: Introduction and main results

 The initial goal of this project was to show that the random-cluster model on $\Z^d$ is a finitary factor of an \iid\ process.
 Unlike the Ising model, the random-cluster model has infinite-range interactions -- i.e. the state of an edge in the random-cluster model may have a nonvanishing effect on the state of an edge that is arbitrarily far away from it.
-H{\"a}ggstr{\"o}m--Jonasson--Lyons~\cite{haggstrom2002coupling} constructed a factor map for the random-cluster model on a general quasi-transitive graph, but did not study whether it is finitary.
 Although the methods we use yield more general results, the main result of this paper is the construction of a finitary coding for the random-cluster model on an arbitrary quasi-transitive graph when the free and wired measures coincide.
-For the subcritical random-cluster model, the coding radius of the factor will have exponential tails.
-As a consequence, we obtain results for the Potts model on such graphs.
-In the case of $\Z^d$, we also prove the existence of a finitary coding from a finite-valued \iid\ process.
+In the case of the random-cluster model, the factor constructed in this paper is very similar to the one discussed by H{\"a}ggstr{\"o}m--Jonasson--Lyons~\cite{haggstrom2002coupling}.
+That paper constructs a factor map for the random-cluster model on a general quasi-transitive graph, but does not study whether it is finitary.
+The analysis presented herein also provides quantitative control of the coding radius of the factor.
+In particular, for the subcritical random-cluster model, the coding radius will have exponential tails.
+We further obtain results for the Potts model on such graphs using the Edwards--Sokal coupling.
+In the case of the subcritical random-cluster and Potts models on $\Z^d$, we also prove the existence of a finitary coding from a finite-valued \iid\ process.